jbiason/FlinkSample/README.md

 We didn't test it using the full Jobmanager+TaskManager model of Flink and, thus, this is given as an exercise to the reader. :)

-## The problem

-The problem here -- which this sample tried to demonstrate -- is that once the windows are generated and are processed by the `ProcessFunction` that sends each metric to its side output, the side outputs are never captured again -- so even if they are sent to side outputs, they die in the limbo.